vespakoen/docs/validation.md

 In the example above, the custom required message will be used for the email attribute, while the default message will be used for all other attributes.

-However, if you are using many custom error messages, specifying inline may become cumbersome and messy.
+If you are using many custom error messages, specifying inline may become cumbersome and messy.
 For that reason, you can specify your custom messages in the **custom** array within the validation language file:

 #### Adding custom error messages to the validation langauge file: